vishnupriyancode/Mockup_up_data/README.md

 # Mock Data Generator

 This tool generates mock data by randomly selecting values from multiple edit configurations.
+It supports both basic random selection mode and enhanced mode with master templates.

 ## Features